patchlevel/event-sourcing/docs/pages/dynamic_consistency_boundary.md

 Since this approach differs slightly from the standard "aggregate" event sourcing principle, we will use the [Getting Started](./getting_started.md) example and build it as a DCB variant.

-In our litt le getting started example, we manage hotels.
+In our little getting started example, we manage hotels.
 We keep the example small, so we can only create hotels and let guests check in and check out.

 ## Define some events

 First we define the events that happen in our system.

-A hotel can be created with a `name` and a `id`:
+A hotel can be created with an ID and a name.
+In DCB we also tag the hotelId so projections can filter by this hotel.

 ```php
 use Patchlevel\EventSourcing\Aggregate\Uuid;